mStolvrczyk/just-breathe/README.md

-# Air Quality Check
+# Air Quality Check (in progress...)

-#(in progress...)
+### Air Quality Check is a Vue.js SPA application for controlling air pollution in Poland.

-### Air Quality Check is a Vue.js SPA application for controlling air pollution in Poland
+###It uses Firebase fo storing data, JSON API developed by Chief Inspectorate fo Environmental Protection and Vue.js libraries like

 ## Project setup
 ```